spoonapps/docs/doc/deploy/ide/spoonide_deploy.md

 #### EXE Output

 Standalone executables are portable containers that can be deployed to any desktop.
-This is a popular deployment option for organizations that have an existing endpoint management solution like LANDesk Management Suite &reg;, Microsoft System Center Configuration Manager, or Novell ZENworks.
+This is a popular deployment option for organizations that have an existing endpoint management solution like LANDesk Management Suite &reg;, Microsoft System Center, or Novell ZENworks.

 Executables can be deployed directly to the users device or to a network share.
 To output an executable, set the **Project Type** to **Application** in the IDE.

 #### MSI Output

 MSI outputs simply wrap the portable container into an MSI package to add support for shell integrations such as file associations, Start Menu shortcuts and ProgIds.
 MSIs are a common deployment option for organizations that are using Admin Studio or for integrating with existing desktop management solutions.
-To build and MSI, go to the **Setup** section, enter the MSI details and click **Build MSI**.
+To build an MSI, go to the **Setup** section of the IDE, enter the MSI details and click **Build MSI**.